-Staff are not permitted to use recording equipment on their mobile phones, for example: to take photographs or videos of nursery children, unless authorized by management.
-Photos are only to be taken for Kindergarten social media account or promotional material (with parents' consent).
-Any photos taken on a phone must be deleted after being uploaded.
+Staff are not permitted to use recording equipment on their mobile phones, for example: to take photographs or videos of nursery children.

 Anyone found to be storing pictures on their mobile phone or found to be using their mobile phone whilst not on a designated break could be liable to disciplinary action.